jrdegbe/thamesthrive-api/docs/notations/dot_notation.md

 This documentation answers the following questions:

 * What is dot notation?
-* What is the purpose of dot notation in Tracardi?
+* What is the purpose of dot notation in ThamesThrive?
-* What are the available sources for dot notation in Tracardi?
+* What are the available sources for dot notation in ThamesThrive?
-* What is the format of dot notation in Tracardi?
+* What is the format of dot notation in ThamesThrive?
-* What is the warning associated with dot notation in Tracardi?
+* What is the warning associated with dot notation in ThamesThrive?
-* How can a part of data be accessed using dot notation in Tracardi?
+* How can a part of data be accessed using dot notation in ThamesThrive?
-* How can items in an array be accessed using dot notation in Tracardi?
+* How can items in an array be accessed using dot notation in ThamesThrive?
-* Can objects embedded inside arrays be retrieved using dot notation in Tracardi?
+* Can objects embedded inside arrays be retrieved using dot notation in ThamesThrive?
-* How can I access profile data in tracardi?
+* How can I access profile data in ThamesThrive?
-* How can I access event data in tracardi?
+* How can I access event data in ThamesThrive?
-* How can I access session data in tracardi?
+* How can I access session data in ThamesThrive?